MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 ## When to use acrylic

-* Use in-app acrylic for supporting UI, such as in-app navigation or in-line commanding elements.
+* Use in-app acrylic for supporting UI, such as NavigationView or in-line commanding elements.
 * Use background acrylic for transient UI elements, such as context menus, flyouts, and light-dimsissable UI.<br />Using Acrylic in transient scenarios helps maintain a visual relationship with the content that triggered the transient UI.

-Surfaces behind primary app content should use opaque backgrounds.

-Consider extending content to scroll under non-transient panes that are acrylic to help improve the flow on your app.
-However, to avoid creating a striping effect, don't stack or place strips of acrylic next to each other.
+If you are using in-app acrylic on navigation surfaces, consider extending content beneath the acrylic pane to improve the flow on your app.
+Using NavigationView will do this for you automatically.
+However, to avoid creating a striping effect, try not to place multiple pieces of acrylic edge-to-edge - this can create an unwanted seam between the two blurred surfaces.
 Acrylic is a tool to bring visual harmony to your designs, but when used incorrectly, can result in visual noise.

-Consider the following usage patterns to decide how best to incorporate acrylic into your app.
+Consider the following usage patterns to decide how best to incorporate acrylic into your app:

 ### Horizontal navigation or commanding